The ultimate guide to personalizing emails with behavioral targeting

 Best email practices for effective behavioral targeting

-- Customize subject lines and email content when possible.
-Yes, back to the immense power of personalization.
+- Customize subject lines and email content as much as possible.
 Insert the recipient’s name in the subject line or email.
-Picture the product left in the cart.
-Experiment with unique discount codes.
+When it's an abandoned cart automation, showcase the product left in the cart.

 - Craft engaging content with a streamlined design.
 Focus your emails so they’re easy to digest.
-Email content structure matters, too.
+A clean email structure matters, too.
 Strive for the right balance and composition of text, imagery, and calls to action (CTAs).

 - Make recommendations.
-Pounce on insights about what intrigues someone.
-Suggest products aligned with their interests.
+Suggest products aligned with the subscribers’ interests.

 - Test and optimize.
 Experiment with different subject lines, content variations and CTAs.
 What resonates?
 What doesn’t?
 Track your open, click-through and conversion rates and keep refining.

-Any Shopify store with an email marketing program has got first-party behavioral data at its disposal.
-Why not use it to go beyond the generic and connect with subscribers more deeply?
+Any Shopify store with an email marketing program has first-party behavioral data at its disposal.
+Smart brands use it to connect with subscribers more deeply.

-Start simple with both email content and targeting criteria.
-Trying to tackle too many segments or automations at once can be challenging to manage, not to mention destructive if you go too far with segmentation in particular.
+- Start simple with email content and targeting criteria.
+Trying to tackle too many segments or automations at once can be challenging to manage.

 Your subscribers will appreciate the relevant messaging.
 Your Shopify store will get better engagement, more conversions, and heightened brand loyalty.